roadtocode4u/spaceship/docs/icp/07-ordered-and-unoordered-lists/07-ordered-and-unoordered-lists.md

 ### Ordered List

-Ordered list used to create a list of related items which have specific order or sequence.
+An ordered list is used to create a list of related items that have a specific order or sequence.
+It is represented by the `<ol>` tag in HTML.

-`<ol>` stands for ordered list

 Example :